Thermodynamical Stability of Hagedorn and Radiation Regimes in Closed String Gas Cosmology: Dilaton gravity and Hagedorn regime

-so, the initial Hubble rate is $H_{0}=\dot{\mu}_{0}$.
-We draw the plots of functions $R=e^{\mu}$, $H=\dot{\mu}$ and $\psi$ for $C_{1}=395.401931$, $C_{2}=148.413159$ and $C=29.6826318$ in figure 1 (We take initial values of fields from Ref.
-[16]).\\\\\\\\ \\ Figure 1: (a) plot of scale factor $R$ in terms of cosmic time $t$ for the small radius of Hagedorn regime.
-We take initial value $\mu_{0}=0.001$ from Ref.
-[16].\\\\\\\\ \\ Figure 1: (b) plot of Hubble parameter $H$ in terms of cosmic time $t$ for the small radius of Hagedorn regime.
-We take initial value $\dot{\mu}_{0}=0.2$ from Ref.
-[16].\\\\\\\\ \\ Figure 1: (c) plot of dilaton field $\psi$ in terms of cosmic time $t$ for the small radius of Hagedorn regime.
-We take initial value $\psi_{0}=-5$ from Ref.
-[16].\\\\\\\\\\ Then we must evaluate the interaction rate per string, $\Gamma$.
+Then we must evaluate the interaction rate per string, $\Gamma$.
 We will calculate interaction rate for two cases, short and large strings.
-In that case one can find $\Gamma_{short}\sim e^{\psi}\ln{E}$ and $\Gamma_{long}\sim \frac{-1+\ln{E}}{2\ln{E}}E^{2}e^{\psi}$.
+Before that we should note that in the Ref.
+[15] string interaction rates in the string gas cosmology has been studied.
+We use the idea of Ref.
+[14] to divide interaction rates to short and long string cases, then we use corresponding values of $\omega(\varepsilon)$ and $\Omega(E)$ for the closed string case, which introduced in the section 2.
+In that case one can find $\Gamma_{short}\sim e^{\psi}[-1+\ln{E}]$ and $\Gamma_{long}\sim \frac{-1+\ln{E}}{2\ln{E}}E^{2}e^{\psi}$.
 Now thermal equilibrium requires that the interaction rate per string $\Gamma$ to be larger than the expansion rate $H$: $\Gamma\geq H$.
 This condition satisfied for short strings if $\ln{E}\geq C$.
-In another word if $\ln{E}\geq \dot{\mu}_{0}e^{-\psi_{0}}$ there is thermal equilibrium for short strings.
+In another word if $\ln{E}\geq \dot{\mu}_{0}e^{-\psi_{0}}+1$ there is thermal equilibrium for short strings.
 For the initial values of field which given by Ref.
 [16] there is not thermal equilibrium.
 In another word, with $E\geq e^{29}$ there is thermal equilibrium for short strings.
 It means that, very large amount of energy requested to have thermal equilibrium in presence of short strings.\\ Also there is thermal equilibrium for long string if $\frac{E^{2}}{2}(1-(\ln{E})^{-1})\geq C$.
-The initial values of fields say that there are thermal equilibrium for long strings in small radius of Hagedorn regime.
-It tell us in the case of long strings, a little energy $(E\sim 8)$ needed to have thermal equilibrium.
+The initial values of fields say that there are thermal equilibrium for long strings in small radius of Hagedorn regime.\\ There is important discussion about above results.
+It is known that thermodynamics should be used to determine whether the system is dominated by short or long strings.
+We just written possible conditions to have thermal equilibrium in presence of the short and long strings.